-30% have focused on the workforce development opportunity.
+opportunity.
+43% are doing some work here.
 Professional and leadership development programs have been proven to increase employee retention.
 Additionally, these programs provide the company a better performing employee.
 Continual employee development is also necessary because as the adoption of automation and technology evolves, it will influence the types of skills needed for a career in manufacturing.